lluisalemanypuig/docyourprolog/README.md

 - [Python](https://www.python.org/): this software has been tested only on python 2.7.
 - [Graphviz](https://www.graphviz.org/): the _dot_ software is required to generate the inclusion graphs.

+## Installation

+Installing this project is simple: one can download the source and place it anywhere in their file system.
+Say it is downloaded to ~/Documents/software.
+One way to call the main file is to add an alias to your _.bashrc_ (or equivalent file):

+        alias dyp='python ~/Documents/software/docyourprolog/src/dyp.py'

+Alternatively, the code can also be copied and moved to the _/usr/bin/_ directory:

+        sudo cp ~/Documents/software/docyourprolog/src/* /usr/bin/docyourprolog
+        alias dyp='python /usr/bin/docyourprolog/dyp.py'